jhamilton2394/Square-Sync-Manager/docs/Project Resume.md

 reading about coding in a classroom.
 Below are some of the skills demonstrated throughout this projects codebase:

-- Encryption and Decryption of sensitive data
+- Encryption and Decryption of sensitive data using cryptography
 - Password hashing and secure storage
 - CRUD operations using pickle
+- Operating system dependent file handling
 - Custom built light-weight secure user authentication system
 - Model View Controller (MVC) software architecture
 - eCommerce API implementation